-- That when acquiring lands for widening the right-of-ways for roads, it may not be necessary, in all cases, to achieve the maximum basic widths shownidentified ein Section 5.2-Schedule C. - That as a condition of development approval, the owner may be required to dedicate lands for: - a. mid-block crossings; - b. new roads including pedestrian and cycling facilities; - widening of existing road allowance to its planned width including pedestrian and cycling facilities; and - d. public transit right-of-ways and lands for related facilities where such a system has been implemented by the County and/or Town. - That only one-half of the maximum width identifieddescribed ein Section 5.2chedule C will be taken on either side of the road through development approval. - 4.
+- That when acquiring lands for widening the right-of-ways for roads it may not be necessary, in all cases, to achieve the maximum basic widths shown on Schedule C. - 2.
+That as a condition of development approval, the owner may be required to dedicate lands for: - a. mid-block crossings; - b. new roads including pedestrian and cycling facilities; - c. widening of existing road allowance to its planned width including pedestrian and cycling facilities; and - d. public transit right-of-ways and lands for related facilities where such a system has been implemented by the County. - 3.
+That only one-half of the maximum width described on Schedule C will be taken on either side of the road through development approval. - 4.
 That additional widths may be required for elements such as sight triangles, cuts, fills, streetscaping, extra turn lanes at intersections, and enhanced pedestrian and/or cycling facilities and/or other improvements at no expense to the Town or the appropriate authority. - 5.
-That unequal or reduced widening may be required where topographic features, public lands, historic buildings or other cultural heritage resources such as archaeological features, significant environmental concerns or other unique conditions necessitate taking a greater widening or the total widening on one side of the existing street right-of-way. - That in the case of roads under the jurisdiction of the County, the provision of land for the additional right-of-way width shall be based on the requirements principles-established in the County Official Plan.
+That unequal or reduced widening may be required where topographic features, public lands, historic buildings or other cultural heritage resources such as archaeological features, significant environmental concerns or other unique conditions necessitate taking a greater widening or the total widening on one side of the existing street right-of-way. - 6.
+That in the case of roads under the jurisdiction of the County, the provision of land for the additional right-of-way width shall be based on the principles established in the County Official Plan.